manuelbieh/react-book/hooks/use-of-hooks.md

 ReactDOM.render(<Counter />, document.getElementById('root'));
 ```

-We've implemented a simple counter in this example which keeps track of how many times we've pressed the **+1** button.
-While it is not the most creative of examples, it demonstrates quite nicely how we can use Hooks to simplify the above code.
+Here we have implemented a simple counter, which keeps track of how many times we press the **+1** button.
+While it is not the most creative of examples, it demonstrates quite nicely how we can use Hooks to simplify code.
 In this example, we read the current value with `this.state.value` and increment the counter by a button that is placed below.
 Once the button is clicked, `this.setState()` is called and we set the new `value` to the previous value which we increment by 1.

-But let's have a look how the same functionality could be implemented using `useState()` in a **Function component:**
+But let's have a look how the same functionality can be implemented using `useState()` in a **Function component**:

 ```jsx
 import React from 'react';